PosteruOle/various_interpreters/finite_automata/README.md

-This section will contain datiled explanation of creating a finite automata in Python.
+This section will contain detailed explanation of creating a finite automata in Python.